GregoryKogan/admissions-prototype/README.md

 ### Secrets

-Secrets are stored in `secrets/` directory.
+Secrets are loaded from environment variables.
-`docker-compose.yml` expects the following files:
+Set the following variables before running the application:

-- `secrets/db_password.txt` - database password
+- DB_PASSWORD - password for the database
-- `secrets/jwt_key.txt` - JWT signing key
+- JWT_KEY - secret key for JWT signing
-- `secrets/mail_api_key.txt` - NotiSend API key
+- MAIL_API_KEY - NotiSend API key
-- `secrets/admin_password.txt` - password for the default admin user
+- ADMIN_PASSWORD - password for the default admin user

 ## Administration